 Aspera file transfer mode allows you to quickly upload documents to RelativityOne.

-If available, Aspera mode will be used by default to import documents.
+If available, Aspera mode will be used by default to import and export documents.

 - RelativityOne workspaces that contain file shares in a friendly, Relative, or FQDN format can effectively export via the RDC in Aspera mode because the FileStorageSearch API has been updated to account for each file path format.